Wanna know what my very first side hustle was?

-OK I guess I made that one a bit easy but if you’re reading this article you’ve likely pondered the idea to join a network marketing business and like you you’re probably weighing all the up’s and down’s and wondering is network marketing worth it?
+OK, I guess I made that one a bit easy but if you’re reading this article you’ve likely pondered the idea to join a network marketing business and like you, you’re probably weighing all the ups and downs and wondering if network marketing is worth it.

 What is Network Marketing

 First, before I do that I just want to share what a network marketing business is just in case you’re not exactly sure.
 Below is the definition that Entrepreneur.com gives for network marketing.
 I also put together this quick video to help you out as well.

 Definition: Network Marketing – A business model in which a distributor network is needed to build a business.
 Usually such businesses are also multilevel marketing in nature in that payout occur on more than one level. – Entrepreneur.com

 To give you a little better understanding of how this works I’ll share the commission structure I had while working for World Financial Group.